-- 7 Use the keyboard or keypad to enter any information that wasn't captured or to correct any information, such as the expiration date and security code, that wasn't captured correctly. - 8 Tap Next. - 9 Tap Agree.
+- 6. Tap Next. - Use the keyboard or keypad to enter any information that wasn't captured or to correct any information that wasn't captured correctly. - 8.
+Tap Next. - 9.
+Tap Agree.
 The information for the card is verified.
 If it can't be verified, you see an error message.
 For example, if the card doesn't support Apple Pay, you see a message saying so.
 If this happens, tap OK to close the message and then wait for your card to support Apple Pay or enter a different card's information.
 When the card's verification is complete, you see it in your Wallet.
 Once the card is activated, you are ready to use it with Apple Pay.